-A strange phenomena has been spreading like a virus over the past few months.
-In the past four weeks alone, three of my clients have told me that their website designer or virtual assistant has “disappeared.”
+A strange phenomenon has been spreading like a virus over the past few years.
+In the past four months alone, three of my clients have told me that their website designer or virtual assistant has “disappeared.”
 No return phone calls, unanswered emails.
 Gone, gone, gone.

 - Email address login information for each email account (you may have more than one email address for your domain, such as email@example.com or firstname.lastname@example.org or email@example.com).

-- Other login information to auxiliary software, like membership software, forum software, content management systems, etc.
+- Other login information to auxiliary software embedded or connected to your site, like: membership software, forum software, learning management systems, merchant accounts, eCommerce systems, email marketing system, video hosting or file hosting services, etc.

-- Logins for Google Analytics and Google Adwords, if you use either of these services.
+- Logins for Google Analytics, Google Adwords, and/or Facebook Ads, if you use any of these services.

-- A copy of all your website coding, graphic, audio, video and animation files, including the original source files for all your graphics and Flash files (typically Photoshop for graphics and Flash for animation), on CD or DVD.
+- A copy of all your website coding, graphic, audio, video and animation files, including the original, editable source files for all your graphics.

-- Written confirmation that YOU own the content of the website and have the right to transfer it, edit it, submit it to Federal Copyright Office, sell it, etc.
+- Written confirmation that you own the content of the website and have the right to transfer it, edit it, submit it to United States Copyright Office, sell it, etc.

-For security purposes, if your website designer disappears, change ALL login IDs and passwords on your accounts.
+For security purposes, if your website designer truly disappears and you can’t reach them, change ALL login IDs and passwords on your accounts.
 In addition, if you have given your website designer your credit card information, you may wish to cancel the card and have a new number re-issued.

-I think we may see more of this happening in 2009.
-I recommend you get the above items from the person who maintains your website today so that you have full control of your website — and your internet marketing — for the future.
+Whether you think your website designer or VA has a sound business or you think they’re struggling and might disappear, I recommend you get the above items from them website today so that you have full control of your website — and your internet marketing — for the future.